Skip to content

 Password Spray Threat Hunt: RDP Compromise Investigation

-A Microsoft Defender and Sentinel-style threat hunt reconstructing a cyber-range Windows VM compromise from password-spray-driven RDP access through execution, persistence, evasion, C2, and attempted exfiltration.
+Microsoft Defender and Sentinel-style threat hunt that reconstructs a cyber-range Windows VM compromise from password-spray RDP access through execution, persistence, evasion, C2, and attempted exfiltration.

 159.26.106.84